 As a matter of fact it is quite an elevation change from Sedona up to Flagstaff.

-On one of my trips as I was traveling from the north to the south, it was blustery and cold with snow on the ground up at Flagstaff and by the time we drove through Oak Creek Canyon descending to Sedona, we were able to shed our heavy coats and enjoy much warmer weather.
+On one of my trips as I was traveling from the north to the south, it was blustery and cold with snow on the ground up at Flagstaff.
+By the time we drove through Oak Creek Canyon descending to Sedona we were able to shed our heavy coats and enjoy much warmer weather.

 There are many Native Americans living in Arizona and we stopped near the top of Oak Creek Canyon more than once to see the display of handmade Indian jewelry.

 I have several rings in my collection today that were sold at that location.
 One can actually talk to the creators of the designs which is nice.